SEEKING THE EVERLASTING GOSPEL

 From: www.ancient.eu/pharaoh/: As supreme ruler of the people, the pharaoh was considered a god on earth, the intermediary between the gods and the people, and when he died, he was thought to become Osiris, the god of the dead.

-Now, let's speak of this proverb that was being given to the king of Babylon (which message alluded to him being a false god, and who had fallen from "Heaven"); for, as I've said, it'll be the key to completely unlocking our true understandings.
-Also, learning how to read a proverb will be very helpful for us before considering any other scriptures involving lucifer, or the devil, satan, etc . . .
+Now, let's speak of this proverb that was being given to the king of Babylon (which message alluded to him being a false god, and who had fallen from "Heaven" – Isaiah 14:12); for, as I've said, it'll be the key to completely unlocking our true understandings.
+Also, learning how to read a proverb will be very helpful for us before considering any other scriptures involving satan, the devil, or etc . . .
 So, let me quickly quote that verse again:

 That thou shalt take up this PROVERB [Mâshâl H4912] against the king of Babylon...

-Is this even important to consider in our investigation?
-Isn't a proverb just a clever, wise saying only?
+Isn't a proverb, though, just a clever, wise saying only?
 Or is it, perhaps, a deeper thought?